Our future is dependent upon how we educate our kids

 What we’ve done

-In addition to NSC’s focus on education, one of our affiliated organizations, The Civic Consulting Alliance, restructured the City Colleges of Chicago to improve the quality of education and provide students with the necessary skills for finishing college and finding gainful employment.
+In addition to K1C’s focus on education, one of our affiliated organizations, The Civic Consulting Alliance, restructured the City Colleges of Chicago to improve the quality of education and provide students with the necessary skills for finishing college and finding gainful employment.

 What we’ve learned